AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 See also [Test the Secure Testing service](testing-assets-making-them-public.md#testing_the_secure_testing_service).

-* **[!UICONTROL Published Server Name]** - This server is the live Content Deliver Network (CDN) server used in all system-generated URL calls specific to your account.
+* **[!UICONTROL Published Server Name]** - This server is the live CDN (Content Deliver Network) server used in all system-generated URL calls specific to your account.
 Do not change this server name unless you are instructed to do so by an Adobe Dynamic Media Classic support technician.

 * **[!UICONTROL Origin Server Name]** - This server is used for quality assurance testing only.
 Do not change this server name unless instructed to do so by an Adobe Dynamic Media Classic support technician.